simplesamlphp/simplesamlphp-module-oidc/UPGRADE.md

 - TODO move to SSP (symfony) routing

 ## Low impact changes
+Below are some internal changes that should not have impact for the OIDC OP implementors.
+However, if you are using this module as a library or extending from it, you will probably encounter a breaking change, since a lot of code has been refactored:

-- (internal) psalm error level set to 1
+- psalm error level set to 1, which needed a fair amount of code adjustments
+- refactored to strict typing whenever possible (psalm can now infer types for >99% of the codebase)
+- refactored to PHP v8.* (up to PHP v8.1) code styling whenever possible, like using constructor property promotion, match expressions, enums...
-- TODO move checkers to templates (generics) for proper type handling
+- TODO move checkers to templates (generics) for proper static type handling
 - TODO move to SSP (symfony) container
 - TODO remove dependency on laminas/laminas-diactoros
 - TODO remove dependency on laminas/laminas-httphandlerrunner
-- (internal) removed dependency on steverhoades/oauth2-openid-connect-server (low maintenance)
+- removed dependency on steverhoades/oauth2-openid-connect-server (low maintenance)

-## New features
-- TODO key rollover
-- TODO implement store for different entities?: i.e. client data can use RDB like mysql, whilst short term data like tokens can utilize faster stores like memcache, redis...

 # Version 3 to 4
 - PHP version requirement was bumped to v8.0 to enable updating important dependant packages like 'league/oauth2-server'